Muhos

-The river Oulujoki flows through the town and its countryside with the wide open plains of Pohjanmaa on the south side of the river and the forested hills of Kainuu on the northern side.
+The river Oulujoki flows through the town and its countryside with the wide open plains of Ostrobothnia on the south side of the river and the forested hills of Kainuu on the northern side.

 Located in Muhos is the Pyhäkoski hydro-electric power plant which was commissioned in 1949 and has the highest fall in Finland (32.4 m).
 The power station has been designed by renowned Finnish architect Aarne Ervi.

 Culture

 The town has a culture centre which consists of the town library and space for various cultural activities which can be rented for a nominal fee.
 The culture centre also has a movie theater.